Unlocking Infinite Potential in People to

 Basic Philosophy on Safety and Health

-The Toyoda Gosei Group considers employee safety and mental and physical health to be one of the most important management issues, and we do our best to ensure secure and pleasant workplace environments for all business activities.
+The Toyoda Gosei Group considers employee safety and mental and physical health to be one of the most important management issues, and we do our best to ensure safe, comfortable workplace environments for all business activities.

 Safety and Health Initiatives